The Very Best Diet for Cats, According to Vets

 Treats are exactly that—treats!

 Cat treats, like human treats, are generally higher in calories and therefore ought to be given sparingly.
 The VCA website recommends using them strategically when training or curbing behaviors, or even as part of a bonding activity.
 If your cat ends up eating treats too often, it can disrupt their nutritional balance, impede their appetite for the food they really need, and can even cause them to become picky eaters.
+Do you know the signs your cat is happy?

 Try making eating time more fun